Dasharo/docs/docs/common-coreboot-docs/checkbox.md

 1. You should now be able to toggle Automatic Login button to enable.
 1. Restart your system for changes to take effect.

+## Download and install Checkbox

+1. Open the terminal and type in the below-described commands to install Checkbox and all its dependencies:

+    ```bash
+    sudo add-apt-repository ppa:hardware-certification/public
+    sudo apt-get update
+    sudo apt-get install checkbox-ng plainbox-provider-resource-generic \
+    plainbox-provider-certification-client plainbox-provider-checkbox \
+    canonical-certification-client
+    ```

 ## Run automatic validation

 1. Start checkbox.
-To do this, open terminal and run the following command:
+To do this, open the terminal and run the following command:

     ```bash
-    $ sudo checkbox-cli
+    sudo checkbox-cli
     ```

     After using the above-mentioned command, the following menu should appear: